-In structural equations, to involve many variables and paths between variables, there are also relations of effects between variables which include, direct effects, indirect effects and total effects (Ghozali & Latan, 2015b; Hair et al., 2014; Vinzi et al., 2010).
-Summary of variables which have that 3 (three) effects to variable SCF is shown in Table 4.
+In structural equations, to involve many variables and paths between variables, there are als relations of effects between variables which include, direct effects, indirect effects and tot effects (Ghozali & Latan, 2015b; Hair et al., 2014; Vinzi et al., 2010).
+Summary of variables which have that 3 (three) effects to variable SCF refer to Table 4.

 The indirect effect of the EGY to SCF dimension is 0.561.
-It shows that the rise in the EGY dimension will have an impact on the increase in SCF as a result of the Ecology dimension.
-So the EGY dimension provides a total effect to SCF through other mediations, namely ACT, which is 0.895.
+It shows that the rise in the EG dimension will have an impact on the increase in SCF as a result of the Ecology dimension.
+S the EGY dimension provides a total effect to SCF through other mediations, namely AC which is 0.895.
 It means that each increase in the EGY dimension score by 100 % will increase the SCF score by 89.5 %.
-From Table 4 can be obtained the direct effect of ACT to SCF which is 0.408.
+Refer to Table 4 can be obtained the direct effect ACT to SCF is 0.408

-Based on the calculation of total coefficient effect from each variable with the significant result to an endogenous variable (Table 4), it can be sorted as follows:
+Based on the calculation of effect total coefficient from each variable with the significant resu to an endogenous variable (Table 4), can be sorted as follows:

+1: Total effect EGY to SCF = 0.895 (strong: dominant)

+2: Total effect ECO to SCF = 0.855 (strong)

+3: Total effect SOC to SCF = 0.825 (strong)

+A TH & 1 CC & TITH & COL 0.500

-- 1. Total effect EGY to SCF = 0.895 (strong: dominant) - 2.
-Total effect ECO to SCF = 0.855 (strong) - 3.
-Total effect SOC to SCF = 0.825 (strong) - 4.
-Total effect LIT to SCF = 0.582 (adequate) - 5.
-Total effect ACT to SCF = 0.408 (weak)
+- 4: Total effect LIT to SCF = 0.582 (adequate) - 5: Total effect ACT to SCF = 0.408 (weak)

 The dimension of EGY is a dominant effect variable or with a robust effect on SCF.
-This level is shown by EGY variable where the greatest total effect coefficient value is 0.895.
-Figure 9 shows that simulation of total effect from dimensional variable to SCF variable.
-This simulation held resampling data test for 300 times reoccurrence by doing the bootstrapping technic (Afanadorac et al., 2013; Ghozali & Latan, 2015b; Hair et al., 2019; Sarstedt et al., 2017; Thoemmes et al., 2010; Ullman & Bentler, 2013).
-Sample in Figure 8 shows that one of the total effect variable EGY relations to SCF in Figure (a).
-The figure shows that the estimation result variety is between 0.815-0.950 for its coefficient value.
-However, based on the simulation value, it shows the estimation coefficient with the frequency of occurrence above 15 between 0.875-0.925 for its coefficient EGY variable, based on the average estimation of total coefficient effect value of EGY to SCF is 0.895.
-This average value is the same with the value result of a calculation, refer to Table 4.
+This leve showed by EGY variable where has the greatest total effect coefficient value is 0.895.
+Figure shows that simulation of total effect from dimensional variable to SCF variable.
+This simulation held resampling data test for 300 times reoccurrence by doing the bootstrapping techn (Afanadorac et al., 2013; Ghozali & Latan, 2015b; Hair et al., 2019; Sarstedt et al., 2017 Thoemmes et al., 2010; Ullman & Bentler, 2013).
+Sample in Figure 8, shows that one of the tot effect variable EGY relations to SCF in Figure (a).
+From the figure shows that the estimatio result variety is between 0.815-0.950 for its coefficient value.
+However, based on the simulation value, it shows the estimation coefficient with the frequency of occurrence above 15 betwee 0.875-0.925 for its coefficient value.
+EGY variable, based on the average of estimation tot effect coefficient value of EGY to SCF is 0.895.
+This average value same with value result of calculation, refer to Table 4.